cdaniel/wardleymapstool/README.md

 UI Sketches:
 -----------------
-The sketches in the ui-sketches folder (those with the *.ep extension) are created with the Evolus Pencil tool, which is open source and can be downloaded for all platforms from [http://pencil.evolus.vn/](its homepage).
+The sketches in the ui-sketches folder (those with the *.ep extension) are created with the Evolus Pencil tool, which is open source and can be downloaded for all platforms from [its homepage](http://pencil.evolus.vn/).

 Support, questions and similar: